iLib-js/ilib-lint/README.md

 - added rule to ensure whitespaces at the edges of string are preserved in the same form
 - added rule to check if resources have both source and target defined
+- added rule to check Do Not Translate terms in resources

 ### v1.5.0